-These dogs and cats don't necessarily show well at the shelter.
+These dogs and cats who have special needs or don't necessarily show well at the shelter.
 However, they are very nice animals that would be a great addition to many families.
-In order to provide incentive for potential adopters to give them a closer look, their adoption fees are reduced after they have been at the shelter for a certain amount of time.
+In order to provide incentive for potential adopters to give them a closer look, their adoption fees may be reduced after they have been at the shelter for a certain amount of time.
 Please look for reduced fees as you look thru the list of available dogs & cats.

 Stories from Hearts needing Homes...

 Do You Have A Forever Home For Me?

 Scrumpy: I'm a 10 year old Male Terrier/Pit Bull Mix looking for a loving home with people that will take care good care of me.
 I will reward you with a wagging tail and devotion.